 - the Internal Audit Fraud and Corruption Officer.

-- the Director, Assurance Services may determine if it is necessary to engage external investigation resources.
+- the General Counsel, Legal & Compliance may determine if it is necessary to engage external investigation resources.
 External investigation resources must be required to enter into a binding agreement in relation to the release of confidential information coming into their possession during the investigation process;

 - suspects must be afforded procedural fairness and propriety so that their rights are not impinged upon;